TBGAnsell/LipIDens/README.md

 LipIDens is a pipeline for simulation assisted interpretation of lipid or lipid-like densities in e.g. cryogenic electron microscopy (cryo-EM) structures of membrane proteins.
 The protocol can be used to establish CG simulations, analyse lipid binding sites using [PyLipID](https://github.com/wlsong/PyLipID), screen, rank and process [PyLipID](https://github.com/wlsong/PyLipID) outputs and establish atomistic simulations to refine lipid binding poses.

+LipIDens aims to guide the user from 'lipid-like' to 'lipid-site' to assist membrane protein structure interpretation.

 ## Applications:
 - Differentiating between sterol and phospholipid binding sites where structural densities are ambiguous.
 - Assess preferential binding of different lipid types to a site where lipid-like density is observed.